|

 and causes a loss in normal nerve function.

-A: How do I get a Subluxation?
+Q: How do I get a Subluxation?

 Most common causes of spinal subluxations are due to physical trauma

-such as slips and falls, sports injuries, auto accidents and work
+such as slips and falls, sports injuries, auto accidents, and work

 injuries.
 These injuries can occur to anyone, anywhere.

-Emotional stress such as job, family and financial worries can cause
+Emotional stress such as job, family, and financial worries can cause

 subluxations as well.
 As we experience more and more pressure our